nibble-arts/LOCO-CAN_Software/README.md

 **It is not recommended to use the CAN-Connector for supply of the bus.**

-## ICP SDI pads
-To flash the bootloader on Atmega chips latter versions provide three pads to access the SDI port of the MCU.
-A jumper in the CS line between the MCU and the CAN controller has to be closed after the flash process.

-The hardware versions with the SDI pads are marked with a letter s at the end of the version string.

-# Modules
+# Configuration
-All modules are equipped with two 4-pin CAN connectors.
-The following modules are available or in developement:
+**This functionality is not yet implemented**
+The modules are shipped with a standard configuration like the assignment of the light module outputs to the light stati or the potentiometer value for neutral position of the throtle.
+The paramters can be adjusted using the webinterface of a WiFi-modul.
+Connecting with a laptop or smartphone gives access to a user-friendly interface for this task.

-## Interface definitions
+## Software Updates
 The pinout of the FTDI interface for flashing new software differs in the early versions.
 The standard pinout will be implemented in all revisions, divergent pinouts are listed with the version descriptions.

 All versions are compatible on the CAN-bus, the differences are only in the expansion ports.